hps/docs-test/source/includes/_introduction.md

 You are not alone!
 If you have any questions while you are working through your development process, please feel free to <a href="mailto:entapp_devportal@e-hps.com">reach out to our team for assistance</a>.

 ## Single-Use Tokenization
-The quickest way to get up and running with SecureSubmit is to adhere to our naming conventions when marking up your payment form.
-Note that the name attributes are not included for any fields that contain card data.
-This prevents those fields from posting to your server, which is critical in order to avoid PCI requirements.
-The SecureSubmit plugin attempts to remove those attributes programatically if they exists, but it is best not to include them.

-SecureSubmit is packaged as a Javascript library.
-All you need to do is include the SecureSubmit library, and add a few lines of initialization code.
-It's that simple!

 > Basic HTML Payment Form

 ```html